 You and your fiancé (e) must marry within 90 days of the fiancé (e) entering the United States.

-You may also apply to bring the fiancé (e)'s unmarried children, who are under age 21, to the United States.
+You may also apply to bring the fiancé (e)'s unmarried children, who are under the age of 21, to the United States.

 Can the fiancé work in the United States?